Ivo-Evans/notes/node-and-networks/node.md

 })
 ```

-Here's a question: if you don't need to provide the salt for the re-encryption, it is probably derivable from the hashed passwords; but if the salt is derivable from the hashed passwords, what does salt do to increase security and prevent the use of rainbow tables?
-The only thing I can think of is slowing down comparisons between real and rainbow-table passwords.
-But I am still more than a little bit confused to be honest.

 ##### Signing data
 ###### The theory
 You _sign_ data when you want to give it away, and make it publicly available, but you want to make sure that nobody can _change_ it without you knowing.
 The context we encountered this in is stateless authentication: securely keeping a user logged in, without keeping any information about whether they're signed in on the server.